Conscious

 Introduction to the technique

-I’ll guide you through what to expect, how the breath works, and how to work with your body safely and intentionally.
+I guide you through what to expect, how it works, and how to work with your body safely and intentionally.

 Personalised Breath Analysis